Freedom and Accord Party: 1918–1920

 The first cabinet of Damat Ferid Pasha, which was established on 3 March 1919, was generally regarded as the "Government of Freedom and Accord".
 In reality, the party had no real share in power, except by contributing one or two members to the government.
 According to Refik Halit (Karay), Ferid Pasha "used the party like a winter cardigan."
 On 25 June, Freedom and Accord's central committee declared that there was no relationship between the government and the party, and announced any Accordist minister still in cabinet had to choose between losing their job or their party affiliation.
 On 21 July, the central committee declared the government of Damat Ferid illegitimate and demanded his immediate resignation.
 The Ministry of the Interior issued a warning that it would not tolerate partisan intervention in the government.
 Mustafa Sabri and Miralay Sadık disagreed with carrying out the ultimatum, until Sabri attempted to establish a new party called the National Conservative Party.

 In the last Ottoman parliamentary elections held in November 1919, Freedom and Accord and the groups that split from it boycotted the election.
 The election resulted in a decisive victory of the pro-Association for the Defense of National Rights of Anatolia and Rumelia party known as Felah-ı Vatan.

 When Sabri wasn't appointed Sheikh-ul-Islam in the 4th Ferid Pasha government, Sadık took the opportunity to do a party takeover, purging him and his supporters.
-This led to the foundation of the Moderate Freedom and Accord Party on 1 June 1920, temporarily lead by Rıza Tevfik.
+This led to the foundation of the Moderate Freedom and Accord Party on 1 June 1920, temporarily led by Rıza Tevfik.
 This party entered the 5th Ferid Pasha government, but was opposed by Sâdık Bey and his supporters in the original Freedom and Accord Party, who were now considered extremists.
 Divided and politically bankrupt, the Freedom and Accord Party could not exert any political power for the rest of the Ottoman Empire's history, and gradually lost its strength as the Turkish Nationalist Movement gained traction.
 Most members fled the Ottoman Empire after the Great Offensive and were put on the list of 150 personae non gratae.